Samoa Savai'i Cycle Tour

 A beautiful coastal ride of 31 km along the north coast, with the ocean almost always in sight.

 After 22 km we pass Mauga – the smallest village in Savai’i, built around the rim of an ancient volcanic crater.
-A few kilometres further on is the Lava Church: an old LMS church that sits with a metre of hardened lava across its floor, a remnant of the great eruption of Mt.
+A few kilometers further on is the Lava Church: an old church that sits with a meter of hardened lava across its floor, a remnant of the great eruption of Mt.
 Matavanu.

 Just beyond is the Saleaula Lava Field – one of the most extraordinary sites in the Pacific.
 Between 1905 and 1911, the eruption buried five entire villages.
 Walking through the lava field today, you can see the half-buried church, the grave of a young woman that the lava is said to have flowed around, and the ghostly shapes of what lies beneath.
 It is history, nature, and mythology all in one place.